swent-epfl/public/bootcamp/docs/AndroidTesting.md

 # Android Test

 This is Part Two of our Android testing tutorial, focusing on UI testing.
-We covered UI testing in the _Advanced Testing_ lecture [[slides](https://github.com/swent-epfl/public/blob/main/lectures/Wk2.B%20-%20Advanced%20Testing.pdf) \| [videos](https://www.youtube.com/watch?v=yrOH3XrDBuU&list=PLr41P4J9F0ZM1ebUm2QoLquU-yHA9bm6Z)].
+We cover UI testing in the _Advanced Testing_ series of lectures.
 Here we make it more concrete for the Android environment.

 > **Part One : [Unit Testing](./UnitTesting.md)**